arangi0072/HangOver/README.md

 5. **Application Platform:**
    - HangOver is developed as an Android application, programmed in Java and XML, ensuring compatibility and accessibility across a wide range of devices.
-   - HangOver is developed by using Firebase as backend , database, storage, authentication.

 **Conclusion:**
 The Remote Work Collaboration Platform, codenamed HangOver, is designed to enhance remote teamwork and collaboration by providing users with intuitive communication tools, streamlined team management features, and efficient file-sharing capabilities.
 By utilizing Firebase backend infrastructure and building on the Android platform, the project aims to deliver a seamless and user-friendly experience for individuals and teams engaging in remote collaboration activities.